The Horse Lurja: Romania

 Arthur Carl Victor Schott and Albert Schott collected a similar Romanian tale from Banat with the title Die Kaiserstochter und das Füllen ("The Kaiser's Daughter and the Foal").
 A foal is born at the same day as a human princess.
 Both foal and princess become friends and companions.
 She feeds the horse with fire and wine.
 When she is 15 years old, her father, the emperor, decides it is time for her to marry, and sets a riddle for any suitors: he covers a drum with the skin of two fleas, and whoever guesses it right shall have the princess as wife.
 Many try, to no avail, until a powerful and wicked dragon, adept at magic arts, guesses it is made of louseskin (tale type ATU 857, "The Louseskin").
 The princess confides in her pet horse about the horrible husband-to-be, but the horse advises her to ask her father to make three maale garments.
 The princess dress in male clothes and rides the horse to regions unknown, when she sees that the dragon is after her.
-The horse asks her what speed it should ride to elude the dragon: the speed of thought or the speed of wind, and the princess answers everytime the dragon is near.
+The horse asks her what speed it should ride to elude the dragon: the speed of thought or the speed of wind, and the princess answers every time the dragon is near.
 After they elude their pursuer, the princess arrives at a new realm, and the horse gives her a magic cushion to press whenever she feels she needs its help.
 In this new city, the princess offers her services to the emperor who rules the city, an old friend of her father, and gains his trust over time.
 And so rumours begin to spread among the emperor's advisers, who convince the emperor his new friend is an impostor, and a woman in man's garb.
 The emperor decides to test this theory - and the newcomer - by having his son accompany the youth to the marketplace (if he is a man, he will want to look at weaponry) and to the royal vineyard (if he is a man, he will eat the grapes raw).
 With her horse's advice, she avoids falling in their trap.
 However, as a third test, she is to get a bride for emperor: a princess locked in a glass castle on a glass hill, captive of a powerful wizard.
 The princess brings the maiden to the emperor and reveals them the whole truth.
-The emperor decides to marry his son to the princess, in the name of the frienshop between him and the girl's father.
+The emperor decides to marry his son to the princess, in the name of the friendship between him and the girl's father.
 Some time later, war breaks out, and the emperor sends his son to fight.
 While he is away at war, his wife, the princess, gives birth to two golden boys.
 The royal messenger rushes to the battlefield to give a letter with the good news, and spends the night in an inn.
 A sequence of false letters leads the princess and her twin boys to be burned at the stake.
 The executioners lead the mother and children to the stake, and she presses the cushion she had with her.
 The magical horse rushes to her and inhales the fire to put it out.
 The princess sits on the horse with her children, and departs to regions unknown.
 At a safe distance, the horse tells her its time is at an end, and advises her that, after he dies, for her to cut his belly and spread its entrails to the four corners, its heart in the middle, and for her to sleep in its skin.
-The princes follows the horse's instructions and, the next day, a palace appears, with two lions as guards in front of the castle.
+The princess follows the horse's instructions and, the next day, a palace appears, with two lions as guards in front of the castle.
 Meanwhile, her husband goes back home, but does not find neither his wife, nor his children.
 Falling into a deep grief for the following years, the prince travels a bit, and sends a servant to find lodge for them.
 The messenger returns and points to a grand palace nearby, with two lions guarding it.
 The prince and his retinue go to the palace and find the mistress of the castle: his wife.